 Part IV — Hearing of case for bail, parties, and evidence

-20. Bail hearing for indictable offence, court may hold in private etc.
+20. Bail hearing for indictable offence, court may restrict publication or hold in private

 (1) On the consideration by a judicial officer of a case for bail of an accused who is charged with an offence triable by jury, the judicial officer may, to avoid prejudice to either party, exercise the powers described in subsection (2), but shall only exercise the power in paragraph (b) thereof if he considers that the exercise of the power in paragraph (a) is not, on its own, likely to be sufficient to avoid prejudice.